xp44mm/Notebook/F#/Combining Functional and Imperative Efficient Precomputation and Caching.md

 val fibFast : (int -> int)
 ```

 In the definition of fibFast, you use let rec because fibFast is self-referential—that is, used as part of its own definition.
 You can think of fibFast as a computed, recursive function.
-Such a function generates an informational warning when used in F# code, because it’s important to understand when this feature of F# is being used; you then suppress the warning with `#nowarn "40"`.
+Such a function generates an informational warning when used in F# code, because it's important to understand when this feature of F# is being used; you then suppress the warning with `#nowarn "40"`.
 As with the examples of computed functions from the previous section, omit the extra argument from the application of memoize, because including it would lead to a fresh memoization table being allocated each time the function fibNotFast was called:

 ```F#
 let rec fibNotFast n =
     memoize (fun n -> if n <= 2 then 1 else fibNotFast (n - 1) + fibNotFast (n - 2)) n
 ```

-Due to this subtlety, it’s often a good idea to define your memoization strategies to generate objects other than functions (think of functions as very simple kinds of objects).
+Due to this subtlety, it's often a good idea to define your memoization strategies to generate objects other than functions (think of functions as very simple kinds of objects).
 For example, Listing 4-3 shows how to define a new variation on memoize that returns a Table object that supports both a lookup and a Discard method.

 ##### Listing 4-3.
 A generic memoization service